UKLLC/resource_hub/Consent and legal basis.md

-# Background information:
-### to aid understanding of legal basis
+### Background information to aid understanding of legal basis

 > Last modified: 14 Apr 2025

-##### Common Law Duty of Confidentiality:
 <div style="background-color: #e2ed80; padding: 10px; border-radius: 5px;">
-The expectations resulting from the UK’s cumulative case law relating to the handling of individual’s confidential data.
+<strong>Common Law Duty of Confidentiality<strong> are the expectations resulting from the UK’s cumulative case law relating to the handling of individual’s confidential data.
 </div>

 ## What are the requirements to meet Common Law Duty of Confidentiality?